mojowill/Mojo-Admin-Toolbox/readme.txt

 Contributors: mojowill
 Donate link: http://www.mojowill.com/
 Tags: admin, tools
-Requires at least: 3.2
+Requires at least: 3.5
-Tested up to: 3.3.1
+Tested up to: 3.5
 Stable tag: trunk

 A small toolbox of functions for customising the admin dashboard, useful for hiding stuff from clients!

 == Description ==

 The Mojo Admin Toolbox is a collection of little functions I found myself using a lot to customise the admin dashboard of Wordpress, specifically when I was hiding stuff from a client or customising it for them!
+The latest version (1.3+) REQUIRES WordPress 3.5+.

 = Features =
 * Remove/Hide the Wordpress Comments system, never confuse your client again!